 Note: soaking reetha in an iron vessel provides black glowing effects to your hair.

-- For leaving reetha overnight assures that saponin compound of reetha is taken out.
+- For leaving reetha overnight assure that saponin compound of reetha is taken out.

 Additionally, boil the liquid before leaving it steep throughout the night.
 When it begins to heat, make it possible for the mixture to simmer for approximately 10 to 15minutes, it will assist in removal of the saponin content.

-- One thing you need to remember that It will become more concentrated as much you will simmer the liquid.
-Remove it from the gas or heatsource and leave it soak overnight as the process is mention above.
+- One thing you need to remember that It will become more concentrated as you will simmer the liquid.
+Remove it from the gas or heat source and leave it to soak overnight and follow the process as mentioned above.

 - It’s your wish if you want to include dried amla and Shikakai to your homemade shampoo